 His mother Jamnaben was a domestic woman and his father Gordhanbhai Ambani was a simple teacher.
 For whom it was quite challenging to raise such a big family.
 At the same time, their jobs did not pay enough for the house expenses.
 In such a situation, it was difficult to get Dhirubhai’s education among four more siblings.

 Dhirubhai Ambani had to leave his high school studies in the middle due to the economic situation in his house.
 And he had to do small jobs with his father to support the family.

 Dhirubhai Ambani married Kokilaben of Gujarat, with whom two sons Mukesh Ambani and Ambani, and two daughters Nina Kothari and Deepti Salgaocar were born.

 Dhirubhai Ambani first started selling fruits and snacks given the economic condition of his house, but there was no profit.

-After this, he started selling pakoras in a religious and tourist place near the village.
+After this, he started selling pakoras in religious and tourist places near the village.
 This work was completely dependent on the tourists who used to visit the place, which was only for some period.